survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows changelog generation and automated releases.

-Both of these tools rely on commit message annotations.
-On small projects you might have `fix` or `feat` prefix at your commit titles (e.g., `fix - Allow doodad to work with zero`).
+Both these tools rely on commit message annotations.
+On small projects, you might have `fix` or `feat` prefix at your commit titles (e.g., `fix - Allow doodad to work with zero`).
 You can also communicate the context using `chore(docs)` kind of style to document which part of the project was touched.

 This metadata lets the tooling to figure out the types of the changes you made.
 It can help even with changelog generation and allow automated releases over manual ones.
-Annotating your commits well is a good practice in any case as it will make it easier to debug your code later on.
+Annotating your commits well is a good practice in any case as it will make it easier to debug your code later.

 Given SemVer can be a little tricky to manage, a backwards compatible alternative known as [ComVer](https://github.com/staltz/comver) has been developed.
 The versioning scheme can be described as `<not compatible>.<compatible>`.
 Every time you make a change that's not compatible with an earlier version, you'll bump the first number.
 Otherwise you will bump the other.